Weekly Meditation Meetings Exploring a Buddhist-Inspired Approach to Recovery From Addiction of All Kinds

 In-person meetings are back!
-Please wear a mask and join us on Thursday evenings from 6-7pm at Kind Recovery: Leathers Building, 675 Pulaski Street, Suite 1400 (near downtown Athens).
-We're on the railroad track side of the building, about halfway down.
-In the old Rubber Soul Yoga space.
+Please wear a mask and join us on Thursday evenings from 7-8 pm at The Athens Addiction Recovery Center, 8801 Macon Hwy, Suite #1 (at the far end of the parking lot when you enter off of White Oak Road).
 Masks will be provided.
 Come up to 15 minutes early to socialize and get settled in!

 Our Facebook group is also available if you'd like to connect with us that way.

 Recovery Dharma is a peer-led movement and community that is unified by our trust in the potential of each of us to recover and find freedom from the suffering of addiction.
 We believe that recovery means empowerment, and we support each other as partners walking the path of recovery together.
 Our program uses the Buddhist practices and principles of meditation, self-inquiry, wisdom, compassion, and community as tools for recovery and healing.
 Recovery Dharma welcomes anyone who is looking to heal from addiction and addictive behavior, whether it’s caused by substance use or process addictions like codependency, gambling, eating disorders, relationships, technology, or any obsessive or habitual pattern that creates suffering.